 The Park & Ride shuttles will stop at Ashley Down Road which is approximately 300m from the Ashley Down Gate entrance.
-The shuttle will operate on tournament match days only (1st, 7th and 11th June) and will commence service from Bristol Parkway three hours prior to match start, with the return service from the cricket ground back to Bristol Parkway resuming approximately 30 minutes before close of play.
+The shuttle will operate on tournament match days only (1st, 7th and 11th June) and will commence service from Bristol Parkway three hours prior to match start, with the return service from Bristol County Ground back to Bristol Parkway resuming approximately 30 minutes before close of play.

 The existing public bus network in Bristol is excellent and benefits from many regular services from both train stations, as well as the city centre.
-Local buses to the cricket ground stop either on Gloucester Road (for access to the Grace Gate via Nevil Road) or on Ashley Down Road (for access to the Ashley Down Gate via College Road):
+Local buses to the cricket ground stop on Gloucester Road (for access to the Grace Gate via Nevil Road)

-- Bus no. 71: UWE Campuses via City Centre, Temple Meads and Gloucester Road
+• Bus no. 71 and 72: service UWE Campuses via Temple Meads and City Centre;

-- Buses no 75 and 76: Cribbs Causeway (North West) - Hartcliffe & Hengrove (South East) via Gloucester Road and City Centre
+• Buses no. 75 and 76: from Cribbs Causeway to Hartcliffe & Hengrove via City Centre;